 Now the island was undergoing a high-tech transformation to turn it into a technological wonderland in a virtual paradise on Earth, centering around the original Fortress of Solitude that Superman had kindly donated to Captain Comet for his new team’s use.
 With its vegetation and climate, Vumania could have been sold to real estate developers as a high-priced resort destination, but instead it would become home to Earth’s newest team of heroes.
 As the Man of Steel had predicted, his pal Jimmy Olsen had been thrilled with the idea of putting his long-abandoned island to such a good use.
 Adam Blake had even constructed a launchpad to house his interplanetary rocketship, the Cometeer.
 A great deal of work had already been done in a short amount of time.

-Captain Comet carefully eased the teleportation devices into place that would provide rapid transportation for the team from their isle to any city with a JLA transporter receiving unit.
-He was fully versed on the operation of all Justice League equipment from the several times when he had worked alone on the orbital satellite or assisted his friends.
+Captain Comet carefully eased into place the teleportation devices that would provide rapid transportation for the team from this island to any city with a JLA transporter receiving unit.
+He had been fully versed on the operation of all Justice League equipment from the several times when he had worked alone on the orbital satellite or assisted his friends.
 One such friend now arrived through the device.

-“Katar, we’d be thrilled to have you join us,” said Adam Blake, alias Captain Comet.
-“But surely you’re committed to the re-formed Justice League?”
+“Katar, we’d be thrilled to have you join us,” said Adam Blake.
+“But surely you’re committed to the regrouped Justice League?”